jay0lee/cmdc/README.md

 <a target="_blank" href="https://chrome.google.com/webstore/detail/chrome-managed-data-clean/anfhmiaflneaeffhlmbcedfjakdlpleg"><img alt="Try it now" src="https://github.com/jay0lee/cros-info/raw/master/cws.png" title="Click here to install this sample from the Chrome Web Store"></img></a>

 # Chrome Managed Data Cleanup
   Chrome Managed Data Cleanup (CMDC) is a Chrome extension which aids admins in bulk user Chrome data cleanup.
 How often have you told users to "delete your cache and cookies" in order to resolve browser issues?
-CMDC automates the cleanup process for your users so you don't need to walk them through the process.
+CMDC automates the cleanup process for your users.

 # How it works
   CMDC is meant to be force installed for managed Chrome users.
 You can force install extensions from the [Google admin console](https://support.google.com/chrome/a/answer/2657289#preinstall) or from managed [Windows](https://support.google.com/chrome/a/answer/7532015), [Macos](https://support.google.com/chrome/a/answer/7517624) and [Linux](https://support.google.com/chrome/a/answer/7517525) devices.
 CMDC does not work if it wasn't force installed.